Frequently Asked Questions

 An information sheet and petition to determine residency may be obtained from the Office of Enrollment Services.

 A student transferring to UCO with an associate of arts or an associate of science degree from an Oklahoma state institution is considered to have completed the core general education requirements for a UCO bachelor's degree.
 Applicability of courses toward the degree will vary depending on the specific program where you intend to earn the bachelor degree.
 A good source for information of course transferability is the Oklahoma State Regents for Higher Education.

 No. You will need to see an academic advisor to determine applicability of your transfer courses toward your program at UCO.

 Spring Break is generally the third week of March.
 UCO spring break coincides with the Edmond school district dates.
-For 2010, Spring Break is March 15-21.
+For 2016, spring break is Monday, March 13 to Friday, March 19.
 UCO offices will be open with limited staffing during normal working days and hours Monday - Wednesday, and closed Thursday and Friday.

 Fall Break is usually around the middle of October.